apotter404/openidm-delegatedadmin/README.md

 It also runs bootstrap scripts, and copies the specific OpenIDM config (in src/resource) to the relevant configuration directories of the built environment.

-The Delegated Admin sample uses this capability so that simply running:
+The Delegated Admin sample uses this capability so that simply running "vagrant up" will build and deploy a full environment.
-- vagrant up
-will build and deploy a full environment.

 To install
 ==========
 - Ensure VirtualBox is installed
 - Ensure Vagrant is installed
 - Download this project to a local directory
-- From download directory run:
+- From download directory run: vagrant up
---  vagrant up

 When build has finished (which could take some time to download the base image, supporting tools, updates, OpenIDM, postgres) you can access, from your local browser: